quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part35_Instrumental_Co.md

 Background context: Expectancy theory explains how S–S associations are formed, similar to model-based algorithms used in machine learning.
 The theory posits that the appearance of one stimulus (S) triggers an expectation about another stimulus (S0) coming next.
 :p How does expectancy theory explain animal behavior?
 ??x
-Expectancy theory suggests that animals form expectations based on past experiences with S–S associations, where a particular state \( S \) leads to another state \( S_0 \).
+Expectancy theory suggests that animals form expectations based on past experiences with S–S associations, where a particular state $S $ leads to another state$S_0$.
 This is analogous to how model-based algorithms predict future states given current ones.
 For example:
 ```java
 // Pseudocode for simple expectancy model
 public void updateExpectation(State currentState, State nextState) {